snmoya/DecoProject/mobile-app/README.md

 ## Backend Integration

 - The mobile-app will get the necessary data using the RESTful API hosted at `https://deco3801-machineleads.uqcloud.net/api/`
-- Utility componets are used to Fetch the required data:
+- Utility components are used to Fetch the required data:
    - For zones: getZones.js
    - For notifications: getNotifications.js